flutter/flutter/sdk/README.md

     return new Text('Hello, world!');
   }
 }

-void main() {
-  new HelloWorldApp();
-}
 ```

 Execution starts in `main`, which creates the `HelloWorldApp`.
 The framework
 then marks `HelloWorldApp` as dirty, which schedules it to build during the next
 animation frame.
 Each animation frame, the framework calls `build` on all the
-dirty components and diffs the virtual `UINode` hierarchy returned this frame with
+dirty components and diffs the virtual `UINode` hierarchy returned this frame
-the hierarchy returned last frame.
-Any differences are then applied as mutations
+with the hierarchy returned last frame.
+Any differences are then applied as
-to the physical hierarchy retained by the engine.
+mutations to the physical hierarchy retained by the engine.

-For more examples, please see the [examples directory](examples/).
+For examples, please see the [examples directory](examples/).

 Services
 --------

-Sky apps can access services from the host operating system using Mojo.
+Sky apps can access services from the host operating system using Mojo IPC.
 For
 example, you can access the network using the `network_service.mojom` interface.
 Although you can use these low-level interfaces directly, you might prefer to
 access these services via libraries in the framework.
 For example, the